fetzerch/hp-n54l-drivers/README.md

 ## License

-Packaging and patches copyright 2015 Christian Fetzer <fetzer.ch@gmail.com>.
+Packaging and patches copyright 2015 Christian Fetzer.
 Kernel modules are part or Linux.
 Linux is copyrighted by Linus Torvalds and others.
 This project is licensed under the terms of the GNU General Public License (GPL-2+).